snpdev/demok8s/README.md

 > If not, please use sample images for demo purpose.

 **Pull example images, tag them and push to your Azure Container Registry.
-You'll use these images to launch containers in AKS**
+You'll use these images to launch containers in AKS.
+NOTE: Azure Cloud Shell cannot be used for the docker commands.
+Use a terminal session on your computer.**

     docker pull pkumar/helloworld:latest
     docker pull pkumar/helloworld:v2